Using the Library

 Depending on which local library system the patron uses, the patron might also lose access to public computers and downloadable ebooks/audiobooks.
 There is no maximum limit on how high a patron’s bills might go.

-Fines in the PINES library system in Georgia may depending upon the regional library system, due to different policies that various systems may have chosen.
+Fines in the PINES library system in Georgia may vary depending upon the regional library system, due to different policies that various systems may have chosen.

 In most cases, a maximum of 50 items may be charged simultaneously on a PINES card.
 Due to popular demand, there is a limit on how many DVDs or videos that you may check out at one time.
 This number varies at PINES locations.